NSCDC launches agro rangers in Imo – The Sun Nigeria

 Stanley Uzoaru, Owerri

-“They would ensure that your lives and crops are protected, no more fear of invaders in your farms, this team have been specially trained with other military agencies, they are back and we all can have confidence in them,” Raji said.
+“They would ensure that your lives and crops are protected, no more fear of invaders in your farms, this team have been specially trained with other military agencies, they are back and we all can have confidence on them,” he said.

-Although, the Agro rangers team he noted is not limited to tackling crimes in the farmlands alone, he explained that the team would assist in combating other related crimes. generally .

-He seized the opportunity to parade two suspects , Aguwa Chidebere, 44 and Onyeweaku Iheanacho 35 for attempting to steal a Toyota Camry car with registration number MMA289AA packed along Okigwe/Owerri road on August ,15.
+Although the team, he noted, is not limited to tackling crimes on the farmlands alone, he explained that it would assist in combating other related crimes, generally.
+As if to practically underscore the point he was making, he seized the opportunity to parade two suspects, Aguwa Chidebere, 44, and Onyeweaku Iheanacho, 35, for attempting to steal a Toyota Camry car with registration number MMA289AA, packed along Okigwe/Owerri road on August 15.

-According to Raji, the suspects have already succeeded in gaining entrance into the car with a master key before they were eventually arrested by his men.

 Leave a Reply